 In the Fall 2017 I supervise a few doctoral students at UCL SSEES and teach at Rutgers two undergraduate courses:

 790:395:06 Right-wing Populism: is it a threat to democracy?

 790:315 Politics and culture

-Dr. Jan Kubik is currently Chair and Professor in the Department of Political Science at Rutgers University.
+Dr. Jan Kubik is currently Professor in the Department of Political Science at Rutgers University and Professor of Slavonic and East European Studies at University College London (UCL).
 He earned his Ph.D. in Anthropology from Columbia University.
-His interests include democratization and good governance, civil society, political culture, Post-Communist studies in Poland as well as in Central and Eastern Europe, and qualitative research methodology.
-Among his many publications include: The Power of Symbols and the Symbols of Power.
+His interests include democratization and good governance, civil society, political culture, communism and post-communism in Poland as well as in Central and Eastern Europe, and qualitative research methodology.
+Among his many publications are: The Power of Symbols and the Symbols of Power.
 The Rise of Solidarity and the Fall of State Socialism in Poland (The Pennsylvania State University Press, 1994) and Twenty Years After: The Commemorations of the End of Communism, edited with Michael Bernhard (Oxford University Press, 2014).